zmweske/cs495-s22/README.md

-# Not DCH - a dynamic and containerized software security learning platform!
+# Not DCH - a dynamic and containerized software/web security learning platform!

 Visit https://jake-cloud.github.io/GitPagesTesting/index.html for more information about our project.